roytang/blog/content/post/2005/02/and-now-for-something-different-music.md

 url: /2005/02/and-now-for-something-different-music/
 ---

 Currently listening to "Boulevard of Broken Songs", a neat mashup mainly of Green Day's "Boulevard of Broken Dreams" and Oasis' "Wonderwall".
-This and some other mashups [here.][1] (haven't listened to the others though&#8230;)
+This and some other mashups [here.][1] (haven't listened to the others though... )

 Another interesting mashup that came out quite a while back was ["This Is How You Remind Me Someday" ][2], where Nickelback is caught basically reusing the same chords for two songs.
 Great stuff.

 Other songs/bands I've been listening to lately:

 Locally, Spongecola is hot.
 Their album has several good tracks (since I don't listen to radio, I'm not sure which of them are popular or not.)
-My favorites are "Jeepney", "Lunes", "22", "Partisan", "Dragonfly", "Jillian" and "KLSP"&#8230;um, I'm pretty close to naming the whole album :p.
+My favorites are "Jeepney", "Lunes", "22", "Partisan", "Dragonfly", "Jillian" and "KLSP"... um, I'm pretty close to naming the whole album :p.
 They also have this great live rendition of Madonna's "Crazy For You" going around.

 Sugarfree's last album is also heavy on my playlist -- I think their "Hari ng Sablay" has been getting some serious airplay.
 My favorite Sugarfree track is from their first album though -- it's "Burnout".